hunterbridges/PDFontConvert/README.md

 The script scans all TTF files in the `ttf` directory, and attempts the conversion process for each found TTF file.

-First, the conversion attempts to figure out the pixel-based line height from the TTF file name.
-It does this with a simple regex, searching for the first instance of `\d+` (One or more numeric digit characters) in the file's basename.

-It then converts the pixel size to a point size, using the conversion `pt_size = int(math.floor(px_size * 3 / 4))`.
-Then, it converts
-the TTF to BDF using `otf2bdf` using the derived point size.
+Then, it converts the TTF to BDF with `otf2bdf`, using the first available bitmap strike in each TTF.

 From there, the script uses bdfparser to open the BDF font, and renders out a PNG of all glyphs via Pillow.
 A copy of the PNG